NatalieRMCastro/nataliermcastro.github.io/_posts/2025-01-14-political-stances-introduction.md

 Dunlap, R. E., McCright, A. M., & Yarosh, J. H. (2016).
 The Political Divide on Climate Change: Partisan Polarization Widens in the U.S. Environment: Science and Policy for Sustainable Development, 58(5), 4–23. https://doi.org/10.1080/00139157.2016.1208995

 Gallup Inc. (2022).
 Climate Change and Wellbeing Around the World.
 Gallup.

+Hao, Feng, and Joshua Doyle.
+“How Does Social Trust Shape the Politicization of America’s Climate Change Perception?—A Study of Two National Surveys in 2022 and 2023.”
+Sociology Compass 19, no. 2 (2025): e70035. https://doi.org/10.1111/soc4.70035.

 Inc, G. (2024, December 13).
 Are Americans Concerned About Global Warming?
 Gallup.Com. https://news.gallup.com/poll/355427/americans-concerned-global-warming.aspx
 Jones, N., Witze, A., Tollefson, J., & Kozlov, M. (2025).
 What Trump 2.0 means for science: The likely winners and losers.
 Nature, 637(8046), 532–535. https://doi.org/10.1038/d41586-025-00052-z